 Yoga.
 Exercise.
 Moving.
 First thing.
 In the morning.
 Okay, is that even worth it?
 You could say we were skeptical when certified yoga instructor Brett Larkin told us this is what gives her that a.m. boost.
-But she reaffirms that her 15-minute morning routine centers the mind, balances the body, and jolts you awake with more lasting energy than an any coffee drink can provide.
+But she reaffirms that her 15-minute morning routine centers your mind, balances your body, and jolts you awake with more lasting energy than any coffee drink can provide.

-Not only can yoga help you wake up, but it’s great for your mindset and physical fitness too.
-For starters, research shows it combats stress, so if you wake up freaked out about the day ahead, that’s all the more reason to roll out your mat and roll back those shoulders.
+Not only can yoga help you wake up, but may be great for your mindset and physical fitness too.
+For starters, research shows it can combat stress, so if you wake up wigged out about the day ahead, that’s all the more reason to roll out your mat and roll back those shoulders.

-A 2017 metanalysis showed that yoga can reduce the physical symptoms associated with anxiety, like increased heart rate, heightened cortisol levels, and elevated blood pressure.
+A 2017 meta analysis showed that yoga can reduce the physical symptoms associated with anxiety, like increased heart rate, heightened cortisol levels, and elevated blood pressure.
 BTW: Prolonged stress and anxiety isn’t great for health long-term, so it might be worth a try.

 Other studies have confirmed that when you’re stressed AF, yoga can essentially turn off your fight-or-flight response and tap into the parasympathetic nervous system instead, also known as rest-and-digest response.

-On the flip side, if you’re a little down when you wake up, yoga’s great for that too.
-In 2013, researchers looked at studies spanning 619 participants who struggled with depression.
+On the flip side, if you’re a little down when you wake up, perhaps a little downward dog could help.
+In 2013, researchers looked at studies spanning 619 participants who lived with depression.
 They found moderate evidence that yoga was effective for providing a short-term boost.

 It’s also a great way to squeeze in a quick workout, especially if you’re going to be sitting down for the rest of the day.
 In 2015, researchers found that yoga can improve muscular strength, flexibility, and endurance over a 12-week period.

-Even on those mornings when you can barely drag yourself out of bed (we’ve been there), come to your mat — or simply your living room rug — for this sequence that anyone can do.
+Even on those mornings when you can barely drag yourself out of bed (us every Monday), consider coming to your mat — or simply your living room rug — for this sequence that anyone can do.
 There’s no experience or toe-touching flexibility required.
+(Thank goodness.)